 Other standard procedures for security of NPI include closing paper files other than the one currently being worked on, stow files away when away from workspace and lock desks and file cabinets at the end of the day.
 All computer/electronics are password protected and locked when away from desk.

-Hardcopy NPI that is transmitted outside the office is done so using only by secured envelopes and/or locked document bags.
+Hardcopy NPI that is transmitted outside the office is done so using only by secured envelopes.

 NETWORK SECURITY OF NPI

-At the direction of the President/Owner, TNCT’s designated Network Administrator grants appropriate access to the various computer technology applications.
+At the direction of the President, TNCT’s designated Network Administrator grants appropriate access to the various computer technology applications.
 Town n’ Country Title, LLC’s file server(s) is housed in a room with a secure door.
 TNCT’s computer network utilizes up-to-date anti-virus, anti-spyware and data encryption software applications.
-The Network Administrator is responsible for such software maintenance.
+The Network Administrator is responsible for such software and hardware maintenance.

 Access to computers and TNCT’s network is secured by individual and unique passwords.
 No persons other than authorized TNCT employees, the Network Administrator, and/or authorized service persons shall have access to any TNCT computer or server.